 This is the cheapest and highest performance option for my budget.
 As I explained in the first article, the on-board ICH10R controller is an implementation of fake-RAID, a mix of hardware and software.
 You have to configure the ICH10R to read the SATA drives as a RAID array.
 It will then only show those drives to the operating system as an ICH RAID disk.
 The OS needs to have a driver installed to interface with the ICH controller and see the RAID drive as an actual usable hard drive.

-Using the ICH10R controller means that if you ever have to replace the motherboard, and don’t want to loose the array, you will have to replace it with another Intel ICHxR motherboard.
+Using the ICH10R controller means that if you ever have to replace the motherboard, and don’t want to lose the array, you will have to replace it with another Intel ICHxR motherboard.
 Revisions if Intel’s ICH RAID are backwards compatible, but not forwards compatible.
 This means that you will have to use a motherboard with ICH10R or higher.

 The promise controller is the same deal, but since I am using RAID 1 on that array I can literally take one of the RAID drives out and plug it into another computer and it will be recognized as regular SATA drive with a regular partition.
 Instantly available.